-In the summer months, try fashioning a cat swimming pool from a shallow tray with a small amount of water in the bottom.
+Try fashioning a cat swimming pool from a shallow tray with a small amount of water in the bottom.

-Unless they are a proven strong swimmer, don’t actually make it deep enough to swim in, just a centimeter or so to float some slippery toys on.
+Don’t actually make it deep enough to swim in, just a centimeter or so to float some slippery toys on.

 Let your cat approach the tray in their own time and try to catch the toys from the side.